d3v3l0/gtwiwtg/README.md

 - `(skip-while! pred gen)` produces a generator by skippng elements of `gen` while `pred` is `t`
 - `(merge! comp gen1 gen2 &rest gens)` emulates the behavior of `merge` but for generators

+And some experimental tools:

+- `(nfurcate! n gen)` returns a list of `n` new generators, each producing the same elements as of `gen`.
+- `(partition! pred gen)` returns a list of two new generators, the first generating the memebers of `gen` that pass the predicate `pred`, and the second generating those that don't.

+Both of the above are marked as EXPERIMENTAL because by consuming the generators that the above form produces new memory might be consed.
+See the docstrings.

 ### The Fundamental Consumer